agraef/midizap/README.md

 A note on the octave numbers in MIDI note designations is in order here.
 There are various different standards for numbering octaves, and different programs use different standards, which can be rather confusing.
 E.g., there's the ASA (Acoustical Society of America) standard where middle C is C4, also known as "scientific" or "American standard" pitch notation.
 At least two other standards exist specifically for MIDI octave numbering, one in which middle C is C3 (so the lowest MIDI octave starts at C-2), and zero-based octave numbers, which start at C0 and have middle C at C5.
 There's not really a single "best" standard here, but the latter tends to appeal to mathematically inclined and computer-savvy people, and is also what is used by default in the midizaprc file.

-However, if you prefer a different numbering scheme then you can easily change this by specifying the desired offset for the lowest MIDI note with the special `MIDI_OCTAVE` directive in the configuration file.
+However, if you prefer a different numbering scheme then you can easily change this by specifying the desired offset for the lowest MIDI octave with the special `MIDI_OCTAVE` directive in the configuration file.
 For instance:

 ~~~
 MIDI_OCTAVE -1 # ASA pitches (middle C is C4)